giordano/giordano.github.io/_posts/2021-01-23-documentation-testing-julia.md

 ## Comments

+* The [General registry](https://github.com/JuliaRegistries/General) _is not_ a
+  curated list of Julia packages and at the moment there is no requirement to have documentation, nor testing, nor continuous integration to be accepted.
+  The question here is: do Julia users apply these principles even if they aren't mandatory?
 * The results are biased by the criteria I've chosen to determine whether a package "has documentation", or "has tests" and should be taken _cum grano
-  salis_: these criteria aren't bullet-proof, also an empty `test/runtests.jl` would count as "has tests", but see below;
+  salis_: these criteria aren't bullet-proof, also an empty `test/runtests.jl` would count as "has tests", but see below.
+If you change the criteria a bit you may find different numbers, but I hope I got the orders of magnitude right;
-* remember that the [General
-  registry](https://github.com/JuliaRegistries/General) _is not_ a curated list
-  of Julia packages and at the moment there is no requirement to have documentation, nor testing nor continuous integration to be accepted;
+* the goal of this analysis was _not_ to measure the goodness of documentation or testing, but rather to see whether users apply these principles at all.
+  It's also very difficult to accurately measure them.
+[Line code coverage](https://en.wikipedia.org/wiki/Code_coverage) is often used to measure degree of testing of the code, but I don't think it's says the whole
+  story: it's often easy to have 100% _lines_ coverage, but have a poor _paths_ coverage (if you have many conditionals, loops, etc... you can hit the same lines from different directions), also, in very elaborated code-bases it may be good enough to have high coverage of the core of the software, while some other extra features may be less important to test, or may be too complicated to test because require sophisticated external setups;
-* about 44% of packages are set up to use `Documenter.jl` to publish documentation.
+* **about 44% of packages are set up to use `Documenter.jl` to publish documentation**.
 While this fraction doesn't look particularly high, consider that many packages don't keep the documentation within the repository but it may be stored somewhere else (very notable examples are [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl)